Q & A

 Q: When does online registration close?

-A: Online registration closes at 12:00 pm (Midnight) on the Thursday before the event.
+A: Online registration closes at 5:00 pm on the Friday before the event.
 This allows us time to get the number plates assigned and labeled for pick-up the next day.

 Q: How difficult is the new Lake to Lake 29er course?